Boost productivity & mood on cold, dark winter days with these 10 expert tips

 There can be something especially unsettling about looking out of the window and seeing that it’s pitch black.
 Even more so when you realise that it’s only 4pm.
-In the colder months, sunlight is sparse, and it can have an effect on mood as well as energy and productivity levels.
+In the colder months, sunlight is sparse, and it can have an effect on mood as well as energy levels.
 It’s easy to find your internal clock feeling out of sync and experience the winter blues as a result.

 "Routine is incredibly important for our wellbeing," explains Anna Percy-Davis, an executive careers coach and trainer who specialises in helping people thrive in and out of the workplace.
-A routine can help to make it something to look forward to.
-"Focus on creating a routine that honours you, from making time for breakfast before you leave the house to catch the tube when you’re most likely to get a seat and making sure that you have your favourite podcast or music to listen to on the way to work.”
-You might also enjoy tuning into one of our favourite meditation apps.
+Even more so when it’s something to look forward to.
+"Focus on creating a routine that honours you, from making time for breakfast before you leave the house to catching the tube when you’re most likely to get a seat and making sure that you have your favourite podcast or music to listen to on the way to work."

 2. Stick to a sleep schedule